sergeykonkin/SettingsMapper/README.md

 ## Installing

-Since version 2.0.0 all packages were merget into single:
+Since version 2.0.0 all packages were merged into single:

 ```
 Install-Package TigrSettings